 - Remove from oven and allow to cool completely.

-- Once cooled, place back into the large mixing bowl with 2 tbsp poppy seeds, 4 tbsp pumpkin seeds, 2/3 C raisins, ½ C walnuts (if not already in the oatmeal mixture) and 3 tbsp cacao nibs.
+- Once cooled, place back into the large mixing bowl with poppy seeds, pumpkin seeds, raisins, walnuts (if not already in the oatmeal mixture) and cacao nibs.2 tablespoons poppy seeds, 4 tablespoons pumpkin seeds, ⅔ cup raisins, ½ cup walnuts, 3 tablespoons cacao nibs

 - Transfer this mixture into an airtight container or jar to store.
 It’ll last in your cupboard for up to 2-3 weeks.